pabloum/dotNetCourses/ASP.NetCore/1_Beginner/Fundamentals/Chapter2.md

 We have learned to display a list of restaurants.
 We used a razor page to process HTTP request for Get, and then we put together data for the page to display.

 Separation of concerns in razor pages:
-All of your heavy lifting takes place in C# code in the PageModel, while the cshtml file contains just simple expressions and HTML markup
+All of your heavy lifting takes place in C# code in the PageModel, while the cshtml file contains just simple expressions and HTML markup.